boeckmann/asm6502/README.txt

        consists of under 3K lines of C code and can be built with compilers conformant to the C89 standard.

-       ASM6502 implements some advanced features, like local labels, the ability to produce listing files, and the optimization of opcodes.
-       It is able to produce byte-exact replicas of the Commodore C64 Kernal and BASIC ROMs.
-The one big feature missing is macro support.
+       ASM6502 implements some advanced features, like local labels, conditional assembly, optimization of opcodes, and the ability to produce listing files.
+It is powerful enough to produce byte-exact replicas of the Commodore C64 KERNAL and BASIC ROMs.

        The assembler outputs plain binary files.